defenseunicorns/uds-docs/src/content/docs/tutorials/create-uds-package.md

 ### Integrate Podinfo with UDS Core

 You can think of the UDS Operator as the "glue" between your application and the services that are provided by UDS Core.
 It is the smart cluster operator that has working knowledge of UDS Core services in the cluster and takes care of integrating your app with those services for you.
 To register your application with the UDS Operator, you need to create a `Package` Kubernetes Custom Resource.
-Within the specification of the `Package` resoure, you can specify different parameters that dictate how the UDS Operator should integrate your app per its unique requirements.
-The sections below cover creating a `Package` resouce for `podinfo` and integrating `podinfo` with several UDS Core services.
+Within the specification of the `Package` resource, you can specify different parameters that dictate how the UDS Operator should integrate your app per its unique requirements.
+The sections below cover creating a `Package` resource for `podinfo` and integrating `podinfo` with several UDS Core services.

 :::note
 The `Package` Custom Kubernetes Resource is different from a [UDS Package](https://uds.defenseunicorns.com/structure/packages/), which is a collection of the Zarf Package for your application and the Kubernetes `Package` Custom Resource.